Volkswagen Arteon: 2020

 In 2020, the Arteon was given a facelift.
 A new shooting brake body style, plug-in hybrid and performance Volkswagen R variants were launched.
 The facelift included a new 10.25 in digital instrument panel in front of the driver, and an 8.0 in or 9.2 in infotainment touchscreen.

 Arteon Shooting Brake

 In 2020, a five-door station wagon variant, known as the Arteon Shooting Brake, was launched.

 Arteon R

 The Arteon R performance variant, launched in 2020, features Volkswagen's 2.0L TSI turbocharged petrol engine, which produces 316 bhp and 310 lbft.
 It will be available only in four-wheel drive through a seven-speed DSG gearbox and a Magna rear torque splitting differential.
 Its 0–100 kph time is approximately five seconds.
 The Arteon R is available in both liftback and shooting-brake variants.
+The Arteon R was not available in the United States.